InfectedIsm/some-quizz/Quizzes/3 - Secureum - Solidity 201.md

 C) The slot s for dynamic array contains the length with individual elements stored consecutively in slots starting at keccak256(s)
 D) The slot s for mapping is empty with individual values stored consecutively in slots starting at keccak(h(k).s), where k is the first key and h is a hash function that depends on type of k

+> Slots are 32-bytes wide, and variables are packed following [this rule](https://docs.soliditylang.org/en/v0.8.17/internals/layout_in_storage.html), so state variable ordering is important to optimize storage size, thus gas usage when deploying the contract.
+Struct elements always starts a new slot, and their items are packed accordingly to the storage rules.
+Rules for dynamic arrays and mappings are [here](https://docs.soliditylang.org/en/v0.8.17/internals/layout_in_storage.html#mappings-and-dynamic-arrays)
+>

 ---

 **Q6 EVM memory**